lancenacabuan/theosis/Pillars.md

 Holiness is a response to God’s call and a central theme in discipleship.
 As disciples, we are called to forsake sin and live according to God’s will.
 Romans 12:1-2 encourages believers to offer our bodies as a living sacrifice, holy and pleasing to God, and not to conform to the patterns of this world.
 Holiness flows from the heart and is a life lived in obedience to God’s Word.

-This is the process of *Theosis* working itself out—through the purification of our hearts and minds, through spiritual disciplines such as prayer, fasting, and repentance.
-In Orthodox theology, this purification is part of the synergy between divine grace and human effort, helping us to become more receptive to God’s transformative work.
+This is the process of *Theosis* working itself out—through the purification of our hearts and minds, through spiritual disciplines such as Bible reading, prayer, fasting, and repentance.
+In Orthodox theology, this purification, generally known as *sanctification*, is part of the synergy between divine grace and human effort, helping us to become more receptive to God’s transformative work.

 *Practical Application*:
 - Examine your life regularly and surrender areas where sin needs to be addressed.